Dpdl-io/DpdlEngine/Download.md

 * The 'DpdlClient' console application that allows to execute a set of commands for interacting with the core DpdlEngine

-* Dpdl scripting engine with API libraries.
+* Dpdl scripting engine with Dpdl API libraries.

-* Support for embeddable languages: Embedded C (interpreted and compiled), Python, JavaScript, Lua, Java and OCaml)
+* Support for the following embeddable languages: Embedded C (interpreted and compiled), Python, JavaScript, Lua, Java and OCaml)

 * Example Dpdl scripts (located in the folder and './DpdlLibs/' and './DpdlPackets/' )